cast-org/figuration/site/4.2/utilities/spacing.md

 {% endcapture %}
 {% renderHighlight highlight, "sass" %}

 Here is a comparison and example of customizing the grid at the medium (`md`) breakpoint and above.
-The the `.col` horizontal padding is increased with `.px-md-2` and then counteracted that with negative horizontal margin `.mx-md-n2` on the parent `.row`.
+The `.col` horizontal padding is increased with `.px-md-2` and then counteracted that with negative horizontal margin `.mx-md-n2` on the parent `.row`.

 {% capture example %}
 <div class="row mb-1">